ktaylor63/southeast/site/content/news/fish-and-wildlife-service-proposes-listing-four-south-florida-plants-as-threatened-or-endangered.md

 These four plants are listed on the State of Florida’s Regulated Plant Index (Index) as endangered.
 This listing provides little or no habitat protection beyond the state’s development of a regional impact process, which discloses impacts from projects but provides no regulatory protection for state-listed plants on private lands.

 The proposed listing of these plants is part of the Service’s efforts to implement a court-approved work plan aimed at addressing a series of lawsuits concerning the agency’s ESA listing program.
-To learn more about the Service’s work plan for 2015, please visit [http://www.fws.gov/southeast/candidateconservation](http://www.fws.gov/southeast/candidateconservation).
+To learn more about the Service’s work plan for 2015, please visit [fws.gov/southeast/candidateconservation](http://www.fws.gov/southeast/candidateconservation).

 The Service is seeking new information from the public and the scientific community that will help in making a final determination about the proposed listing for the four plants.
 If these plants are listed under the ESA, the Service will continue to work with partners such as the State of Florida, Miami-Dade and Monroe Counties, Fairchild Botanical Gardens, the Institute for Regional Conservation and Homestead Air Reserve Base to conserve their habitat.

+## Conservation Actions

 Some conservation actions for these plants are already ongoing.
 In 1979, Miami-Dade County enacted the Environmentally Endangered Lands (EEL) Covenant Program, which reduces taxes for private landowners of natural forest communities (NFCs; pine rocklands and tropical hardwood hammocks) who agree not to develop their property and manage it for a period of 10 years, with the option to renew for additional 10-year periods.
 Although these temporary conservation easements provide valuable protection for their duration, they are voluntary agreements and not regulatory in nature.